LoretaE/Loretos_Portfolio/README.md

 ### Project overview:
 The model for predicting the mortgages considering different features is under development.

+Data set obtained from https://www.registrucentras.lt/p/1561 with Creative Commons Attribution 4.0 (CC BY 4.0) license.

+The data will be processed and EDA will be implemented in 2 scopes:
+* 5 largest municipalities (Vilnius, Kaunas, Klaipėda, Šiauliai, Panevėžys);
+* 10 Lithuanian districts.

+Data cleaning, missing data management, coding of categorical variables, standardisation of numerical data are performed.

 ## [Project 3: Predicting Property Prices](https://github.com/LoretaE/RealEstate)

 ### Project overview: